 After successful installation of Anaconda, navigate to /Anaconda using Finder and create a new folder “Photometry” – e.g. /Anaconda/Photometry.
-Copy the program TransformGenertor_V5.7.pyw and the demonstration file M67_T17_20140330_Photometry_Demo_instrument_mags.txt into the Photometry folder.
+Copy the program TransformGenertor_V5.8.pyw and the demonstration file M67_T17_20140330_Photometry_Demo_instrument_mags.txt into the Photometry folder.

 Creating a new desktop icon for the Mac takes some extra work.
 Refer to the paper Create Mac Icon to Start TransformGenerator_V5.7.pdf .
+(As appropriate change the file name from TransformGenerator_V5.7.pyw to TransformGenerator_V5.8.pyw.)
 Double click the icon to start the program.
 Note the first time you use the new icon, it can take over 15 seconds to launch the program.
 Subsequently the program will open rapidly.

 For operational details see the TransformGenerator V5.7 Users Guide